Zahara de la Sierra Castle

 There are two ways to enter the town of Zahara de la Sierra.
 The first is to take the A382 road, which links Arcos de la Frontera with Antequera, and the second is the A376 from Seville to Ronda.

 There is a parking area just at the bottom of town that wraps around the front of the village.
-Its just across from the entrance to the town and where you would start your climb to the town's main plaza.
+Its just across from the entrance to the town and where you start your climb to the town's main plaza.